Hes-Siemelink/instacli/instacli-spec/core-concepts/File organization.md

 Print: Hello again!
 ```

 It's not very pretty, but it works.
+This is the best option in most cases.

-There are some ways to avoid the `---` separator,
+There are some ways to avoid the `---` separator, though.

 With most commands you can simply supply the arguments as a list, and they will be executed in sequence: